ippontech/blog-usa/posts/centralized-rules-execution-server.md

 cxf:
     path: /rest

 jbpm:
     executor:
         enabled: false
 ```

-The execution server is configured to use the custom maven settings file and custom repository to store metadata.
+The execution server is configured to use the custom maven settings file and custom repository to store metadata with the following system properties.

 ```
 kie.maven.settings.custom = /usr/kieserver/settings.xml